Start Free Pilot

 3. Treat data annotation as an iterative process

-To establish an effective strategy for data labeling operations, start with a small-scale approach.
+To establish an effective strategy for data labeling ops, start with a small-scale approach.
 By doing so, you can learn from any minor setbacks that may arise, make necessary improvements, and then gradually expand the process.
+Starting small allows you to invest less time initially compared to starting with a larger dataset.

 Regularly monitor annotation progress and be prepared to adapt the strategy based on feedback, challenges, and evolving project needs.
 Once you’ve achieved a smooth operation, including the integration of appropriate labeling tools, you can move forward with scaling up the entire operation.